robthecomputerguy/Backbone-Tracker/readme.md

 ==========================

-This is a bug/issue tracker written in Backbone.js, jQuery, underscore.js and Yii Framework as the backend.
+This is a bug/issue tracker written in Backbone.js, jQuery, Underscore.js, Bootstrap and Yii Framework as the backend.

 Project is under development and any contribution is welcomed and appricated.